opulencephp/docs/view-basics.md

 $registry->registerCompiler("my-extension", new MyCompiler());
 ```

 Now, files with extension `my-extension` will be compiled by `MyCompiler`.
+If you are using the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, a good place to register compilers would be in [bootstrapper](bootstrappers).

 > **Note:** If you use the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, the PHP and Fortune compilers are already registered to the compiler registry.